Jody Thomas

-Jody Thomas is a Canadian public servant who was the national security advisor to the prime minister of Canada since 2022.
+Jody Thomas is a Canadian public servant who was the national security advisor to the prime minister of Canada.
 Thomas has held a number of roles in the Public Service of Canada.

 Education

 Thomas holds a Bachelor of Commerce from the University of Calgary and a Bachelor of Arts from Carleton University.

 Career

 She has previously served as deputy minister for the Department of National Defence, commissioner of the Canadian Coast Guard, and chief operating officer for Passport Canada, and served as an officer in the Naval Reserve.

 Thomas has been described as a realist on global issues, and "hawkish" towards China.

-In June 2023 Thomas reached into the Titan submersible implosion file, as the hysteria over the missing adventure tourists reached its peak.
+In June 2023, Thomas reached into the Titan submersible implosion file, as the hysteria over the missing adventure tourists reached its peak.